RULES OF PLAY

 Wild Card may be used in a group standing to determine additional elimination round participants.
 Wild Cards are determined by taking all second-place teams and ranking them based on the scoring and tie-breaking methods described in these rules.
 A third-place team will not be considered for a wild card regardless of the number of points they received during group play.

-The tournament director is responsible for reporting scores and posting them on the tournament schedule and results page on gotsoccer.com.
+The tournament director is responsible for reporting scores and posting them on the tournament schedule and results page on gotsport.com.
 Referees turn in-game cards to field marshals and marshals turn in cards to the tournament at Bettye Wilson.
 Official score is kept at headquarters (Bettye Wilson Soccer Complex) An official team representative shall sign and approve game cards after each match.
+It is the coach’s responsibility to check the game cards carefully and sign the game card to verify its accuracy.
+Most errors are because scores are transversed, and this can easily be corrected by coaches checking the score cards.

 TIE BREAKING WITHIN A POOL